LuaMaster36/gx-sidebar-manager/PRIVACY.md

 **This extension complies with:**
 - Opera Add-ons Policies
-- Chrome Web Store Requirements
+- Opera Web Store Requirements
 - GDPR (for EU users)